-15. Y-Strainer:
+14. Y-Strainer:

 Field supplied.
-Install a Y-strainer or equivalent multipurpose strainer just before the boiler pump at the inlet of the heat exchanger.
-This item is used to remove system debris from older hydronic systems and to protect newer systems.
+A Y-strainer or equivalent multipurpose strainer is recommended at the inlet of the heat exchanger to remove system particles from older hydronic systems and protect newer systems.

 Circulator sizing

 The Outdoor Knight XL heat exchanger does have a pressure drop, which must be considered in your system design.
 Refer to the graphs in FIG's 3-5 and 3-6 for pressure drop through the Outdoor Knight XL heat exchanger.